 - weak and brittle bones (osteoporosis)

-Immunosuppressants are a type of medication that reduces the activity of the immune system, which in turn interrupts the inflammation process that causes most of the symptoms of Behçet’s disease.
+Immunosuppressants are a type of medicine that reduces the activity of the immune system, which in turn interrupts the inflammation process that causes most of the symptoms of Behçet's disease.

-Examples of immunosuppressants used to treat Behçet's disease include azathioprine, ciclosporine, methotrexate, mycophenolate mofetil and thalidomide.
+Examples of immunosuppressants used to treat Behçet's disease include azathioprine, ciclosporin, methotrexate, mycophenolate mofetil and thalidomide.

 These medications are usually available as tablets, capsules and injections.
-Colchicine, an anti-inflammatory medication often used for gout, may also be beneficial.
+Colchicine, an anti-inflammatory medicine often used for gout, may also be beneficial.

 While immunosuppressants can be useful in treating a wide range of Behçet's disease symptoms, they can also cause some potentially significant side effects.

 For this reason, you'll be given careful advice about potential side effects and monitoring through blood tests.
 This is often co-ordinated by a specialist nurse.

-General side effects of these medications can include:
+General side effects of these medicines can include: